Threadnaught/Nihilo/notes/addressing_scheme.md

 ### Signal Pathfinding

-Another possibility is allowing Nihilo nodes to be lightweight nodes in a bluetooth (or heterogenous) network.
-This would involve nodes working together to redirect signals through efficent routes.
-Mesh networks tend to be kind of janky (there's a reason why backhaul and core infrastructure is so damn exspensive), and it would probably take a whole PhD to do right, even assuming none of the nodes are mallicious.
+Another possibility is allowing Nihilo nodes to be lightweight nodes in a bluetooth (or heterogeneous) network.
+This would involve nodes working together to redirect signals through efficient routes.
+Mesh networks tend to be kind of janky (there's a reason why backhaul and core infrastructure is so damn exspensive), and it would probably take a whole PhD to do right, even assuming none of the nodes are malicious.